irbekrm/Chat/README.md

 ### Technologies
 Express, MongoDB for backend, plain JavaScript for frontend, Socket.io for the chat itself.
+Nightwatch testing framework with Mocha and Chai (tests are being implemented still).

 ##### Server- client connection
 A mix of standard AJAX calls/ HTTP requests and Websockets connections.
 Messages related to user signup/login are sent using AJAX.
 Once a user enters a chat room a new socket connection is opened.
 State of a chat room- messages posted, users currently online - is then updated using the socket connection.
 When a user leaves a room, the connection is closed.